ClementMadiot/freeCodeCamp_frontend-libraries/README.md

 > In this Sass course, I learn how to store data in variables, nest CSS, create reusable styles with mixins, add logic and loops to your styles, and more.

 ### <br /> <a name="React">React</a>

+> React is a popular JavaScript library for building reusable, component-driven user interfaces for web pages or applications.

+> React combines HTML with JavaScript functionality into its own markup language called JSX.
+React also makes it easy to manage the flow of data throughout the application.

+> [!NOTE] In this course, I learn how to create different React components, manage data in the form of state props, use different lifecycle methods like componentDidMount, and much more.

 ### <br /> <a name="Redux">Redux</a>